-Personal Capital has the #1 free financial tools on the web today.
-The company is based right here in my hometown of San Francisco and was founded in 2011 by Bill Harris, former CEO of Intuit and Paypal.
+The company is based right here in my hometown of San Francisco.
+And it was founded in 2011 by Bill Harris, former CEO of Intuit and Paypal.
 I've used their free tools to stay on top of my finances since 2012.
 As a result, I've been able to optimize my net worth, reduce investment fees, and plan for a financially secure retirement.

-For all of you who want to optimize your finances, I recommend signing up with Personal Capital and linking all your financial accounts.
-The more you're able to track your money in one place, the better you'll be able to grow your money.
+To optimize your finances, I recommend signing up with Personal Capital and linking all your financial accounts.
+The more you're able to track your money in one place, the better you'll be able to grow your wealth.

 - In addition, if your browser window is too small, the sidebar will auto hide.
 Simply hover over it to expand.
 You can also use the ‘pin’ icon to make it stick in your current session.

-- Each section now has a 90-day graph behind the total so you can quickly see the movement for your account balances over time.
+- Each section now has a 90-day graph behind the total.
+Quickly see the movements of your account balances over time.

-- There are now + icons at the top and bottom of the sidebar to quickly add an account and see your full financial picture.
+- There are now + icons at the top and bottom of the sidebar too.
+Quickly add an account and see your full financial picture.

-- CASH FLOW: This compares your earnings with your spending and highlights what you’ve saved over the past month.
+- CASH FLOW: This compares your earnings with your spending.
+It also highlights what you’ve saved over the past month.

-- BUDGETING: Your spending is categorized by type, giving you a high-level overview as well as individual transactions.
-Click the pencil to set your monthly budget target.
+- BUDGETING: Your spending is neatly categorized by type.
+This gives you a high-level overview as well as shows individual transactions.
+Click the pencil to set a monthly budget target.

 - PORTFOLIO BALANCE: This displays a summary of all your investment accounts and gives you a total balance.